lexelengha/agusmakmun.github.io/_posts/2021-06-28-regular-expressions-in-ruby.md

 In the last example, the letter is tnot the last character, hence the result nil.

-It's time to get acquainted with the quantifiers ( Quantifier ) from the English word Quantify - which means to determine the amount .
-Let's take an example already familiar to us, and substitute an asterisk symbol *( asterisk , asterisk ) instead of a dot .
+It's time to get acquainted with the quantifiers ( Quantifier ) from the English word Quantify - which means to determine the amount.
+Let's take an example already familiar to us, and substitute an asterisk symbol *(asterisk) instead of a dot.
 Using this quantifier, we can enter any number of characters from zero to infinity in place of the asterisk:

 ```ruby
 'catttttttttttttttt' =~ /^c.t*$/